Miles Norris: College Park Skyhawks (2023–2024)

 After going undrafted in the 2023 NBA draft, on July 6, 2023, Norris signed a two-way contract with the Atlanta Hawks, splitting time with their NBA G League affiliate, College Park Skyhawks.
 On December 22, he was waived by Atlanta without playing for them and four days later, he was acquired by College Park.

 Çağdaş Bodrumspor (2024)

 On April 3, 2024, Norris signed with Çağdaş Bodrumspor of the Basketbol Süper Ligi.

 Memphis Hustle (2024–2025)

 On October 16, 2024, Norris signed with the Memphis Grizzlies, but was waived three days later.
 On October 28, he joined the Memphis Hustle.

 Boston Celtics / Maine Celtics (2025)

 On March 2, 2025, Norris signed a two-way contract with the Boston Celtics.
 In three appearances for the Celtics, he averaged 2.3 points and 3.0 rebounds.
 On August 10, Norris was waived by Boston.

-FC Barcelona (2025–present)
+FC Barcelona (2025–2026)

-On August 22, 2025, Norris signed a one season contract with FC Barcelona of the Liga ACB and EuroLeague.
+On August 22, 2025, Norris signed a one-season contract with FC Barcelona of the Liga ACB and EuroLeague.
+On June 30, 2026, Norris left Barcelona upon the expiration of his contract.

+Bayern Munich (2026–present)

+On July 30, 2026, Norris signed with Bayern Munich of the German Basketball Bundesliga (BBL) and the EuroLeague.